How to beach launch a boat with your 4WD

 Australia has some truly epic boating locations, right around the country.
 The problem is, often boat ramps are few and far between once you get off the beaten track.
 Launching a boat on the beach has been common practice in many areas of Australia for a long time, and there’s a few ways in which it can be done.

 In general, we avoid launching the boat where the waves are more than half a metre.
-It just becomes too hard trying to control the boat, and the risk of someone getting hurt goes up dramatically.
+It just becomes too hard trying to control it all, and the risk of someone getting hurt goes up dramatically.
 Water easily gets over the back of the boat and it just becomes a nightmare you don’t want to be a part of.

 If its rougher, or the water takes a very long time to get deeper, we detach the trailer, and push it into the water before tilting it up and pushing the boat off.
 With 3 people pushing the trailer and boat around is fairly easy, but it can be difficult to retrieve depending on how soft the sand is.